 In the event that American has the right to terminate our American Capacity Purchase Agreement, American may, in lieu of termination, withdraw up to an aggregate of 14 aircraft from service under our American Capacity Purchase Agreement.
 Upon any such withdrawal, American's payments to us would be correspondingly reduced by the number of withdrawn aircraft.

-As of September 30, 2018, American held 10.5% of our outstanding common stock (or 7.2% on a fully-diluted basis), which interest American received in exchange for an extension of our capacity purchase agreement during our bankruptcy proceeding.
+As of September 30, 2019, American held 7.1% of our outstanding common stock on a fully-diluted basis, which interest American received in exchange for an extension of our capacity purchase agreement during our bankruptcy proceeding.